Internet-of-People/iop-profile-server/README.md

 To get more information about Profile Server's internals, check out [Architecture Overview](docs/ARCHITECTURE.md).
 This is a must read for anyone considering joining the development of the Profile Server itself.

-If you want to develop a client application (or a server in a role of a network client) that connects to the Profile Server and consumes its services, you will want to read [Introduction for Developer of Client Apps](docs/CLIENT-APPS.md).
+If you want to develop a client application (or a server in a role of a network client) that connects to the Profile Server and consumes its services, you will want to read [Introduction for Developers of Client Apps](docs/CLIENT-APPS.md).